ReadAlongs/Studio/docs/cli-guide.rst

    <s xml:lang="eng" fallback-langs="fra,und">English mixed with français.</s>

-These command line examples will set the language to ``fra``, with the g2p cascade falling back to ``eng`` and then ``und`` when needed:
+These command line examples will set the language to ``fra``, with the g2p cascade falling back to ``eng`` and then ``und`` (see below) when needed.

 .. code-block:: bash

-   readalongs prepare -l fra,eng,und myfile.txt myfile.xml
+   readalongs prepare -l fra,eng myfile.txt myfile.xml
-   readalongs align -l fra,eng,und myfile.txt myfile.wav output-dir
+   readalongs align -l fra,eng myfile.txt myfile.wav output-dir

 The "Undetermined" language code: und
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Notice that the two examples above use ``und`` as the last language in the cascade. ``und``, for Undetermined, is a special language mapping that uses the definition of all characters in all alphabets that are part of the Unicode standard, and maps them as if the name of that character was how it is pronounced.
+Notice how the sample XML snippet above has ``und`` as the last language in the cascade. ``und``, for Undetermined, is a special language mapping that uses the definition of all characters in all alphabets that are part of the Unicode standard, and maps them as if the name of that character was how it is pronounced.
 While crude, this mapping works surprisingly well for the purposes of forced alignment, and allows ``readalongs align`` to successfully align most text with a few foreign words without any manual intervention.

-We recommend systematically using ``und`` at the end of the cascade.
+Since we recommend systematically using ``und`` at the end of the cascade, it is now added by default after the languages specified with the ``-l`` switch to both ``readalongs align`` and ``readalongs prepare``.
 Note that adding other languages after ``und`` will have no effect, since the Undetermined mapping will map any string to valid ARPABET.

+In the unlikely event that you want to disable adding ``und``, add the hidden ``--lang-no-append-und`` switch, or delete ``und`` from the ``fallback-langs`` attribute in your XML input.

 Debugging g2p mapping issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^